Hussain Yee

-Dato' Sheikh Hussain Yee (born 1954), also known as Sheikh Hussain Yee, is a Malaysian Chinese Muslim scholar.
+Mohd Hussain Yee bin Abdullah (born 1954), also known as Hussain Yee, is a Malaysian Chinese Muslim scholar.
 He is also a world-wide recognized speaker and community leader in local and international platform.
-He is the Founder and President of Al Khaadem, and in the same time serve as an advisor to the Japan Halal Foundation.
+He is the Founder and President of Al Khaadem, and concurrently serves as an advisor to the Japan Halal Foundation.

 Additionally, he serves as a Halal advisory committee member for the islamic Da'wah Council of the Philippines, a member of the World Halal Council.
-With over forty years of experience in strategic management, advisory, and consulting to Islamic agencies worldwide, Sheikh Hussain Yee is passionate about promoting peace, family and social harmony in his seminar and talk all around the world.
+With over forty years of experience in strategic management, advisory, and consulting to Islamic agencies worldwide, Sheikh Hussain Yee promotes peace, family and social harmony in his seminars and talks all around the world.
 He dedicates significant time to family and marriage counselling as well as youth development.

 Background

 Early years

 Born into a Buddhist Malaysian Chinese family, Hussain Yee converted to Islam at the age of 18.
 Yee studied under the scholar Muhammad Nasiruddin al-Albani.